 Talking about how to water succulents without talking about the right potting mix would be silly.
 The right soil plays an essential part for the health of your succulent and what you are using as soil will also impact how it will soak up and retain water.

 Potting soil for succulents needs to be well-draining, A chunky mix with gritty material such as small stones, perlite and pumice works great.
 Use this for 2 parts of the soil and make sure one part contains organic material such as coco coir, premium potting soil or orchid bark.
-The right potting soil plays an essential part in in how to water succulents.
+The right potting soil plays an essential part in how to water succulents.

 Choose the right pot